RGU-Computing/NeuReg/finetune/README.md

 -----

-Note: Due to the large size of fine-tuned models such as T5 / FLAN-T5 variants, we have not included model checkpoints in this repository.
-Only the evaluation results and scripts are provided.
-For reproducibility, users may re-run fine-tuning locally if desired using the provided notebooks.
+### Note: Due to the large size of fine-tuned models (T5 / FLAN-T5 variants), model checkpoints are not included in this repository.
+Detailed evaluation results for each model are available in their respective folders, along with analysis scripts.
+Users may re-run fine-tuning locally for reproducibility using the provided notebooks.